FuchsEDV/Thrixty/README.md

 	* Moved version number into the ThrixtyPlayer Object
 	* Implemented a parameter for Autoplay: "thrixty-autoplay".
 	* Load-Button now stays hidden, until the preview image becomes visible.

-* Readme: section on parameters
+	* Improved Readme with a section on parameters.
 * V1.4:
 	* Rewrote Event Handler.
 	* Fixed iPad Support. (maybe other mobile browsers are still broken...)